-- 4.1 Owen Roberts International Airport is a "controlled" airport.
-Therefore, this requires aircraft and vehicles that operate on runways and on taxiways (maneuvering area) to have authorization from Air Traffic Control (Owen Roberts Tower) to operate in these areas. - 4.2 Operators must also obtain permission from Owen Roberts Tower to operate within the runway strip.
-Likewise, vacate the runway strip when directed by ATC.
-Operators working in the runway strip and outside the taxiways will have no markings to indicate where they will require an ATC clearance to operate.
-The CIAA AVOP course includes detailed map training to recognize the runway strip boundaries depicted in Figure 3 and to remain clear of, unless authorized by ATC. - 4.3 Aircraft and vehicle operating on the General Aviation and Commercial Terminal aprons on the painted two-lane vehicle service roadways are not controlled by ATC but are required to comply with airside vehicle operating procedures published by the CIAA. - 4.4 When an "apron" is included with a "maneuvering area", the combined area is termed a Movement Area.
-As an operator of a vehicle, you must obtain permission from Owen Roberts Tower before you traverse (cross) the painted AVOP roadway double lines shown in Figure 13 to operate on a taxiway, runway or runway strip or when crossing the end of a runway using the airport perimeter fence road.
-The following standard words and phrases shall be used as appropriate two-way radio communications between Ground Equipment Operators and Air Traffic Control:
+- 4.1 Charles Kirkconnell International Airport is a "controlled" airport.
+Therefore, this requires aircraft and vehicle operators operating on runways and taxiway (manoeuvring area) and runway strip to have authorization from Air Traffic Control (Brac Tower) to operate in these areas. - 4.2 Operators must also obtain permission from Brac Tower to operate within the runway strip.
+Likewise, vacate the runway strip when directed by Brac Tower.
+Operators working in the runway strip and outside taxiway Alpha will have no markings to indicate where they will require a Brac Tower ATC clearance to operate.
+The CIAA AVOP course includes detailed map training to recognize the runway strip boundaries depicted in Figure 4 and to remain clear of, unless authorized by ATC. - 4.3 Aircraft and vehicles operating on the apron are not controlled by Brac Tower but are required to comply with airside vehicle operating procedures published by the CIAA. - 4.4 When the "apron" is included with a "manoeuvring area", the combined area is termed a Movement area.
+As an operator of a vehicle, you must obtain permission from Brac Tower before you may operate on taxiway Alpha, runway or in the runway strip depicted in Figure 4.
+The following standard words and phrases shall be used as appropriate two-way radio communications between vehicle and ground equipment operators and Brac Tower: